 The length of time in counseling varies, and is correlated to the reason for seeking counseling.
 As a patient, we will assess your progress with you, and share our recommendations.
 The therapeutic process is generally not quick and can be emotionally exhausting, so the pace of counseling can be adjusted to avoid you being overwhelmed.

 How often do we meet?

 To establish a good working relationship, early in the process we recommend weekly appointments.
 However, depending on your needs, we can be available to meet with greater or less frequency.

 Yes and No.

 LPCC’s will bill insurance on your behalf.
-However, insurance companies require that the service is medically necessary, and to meet that requirement, a diagnostic assessment must be done or be on record from a previous physician, psychiatrist and/or counselor.
-An LPCC will be able to perform the diagnostic assessment with you during your initial visits.
-Insurance does not cover marital/couples therapy.
-It does, however, cover family therapy when conditions within the family will exacerbate the mental health condition.
-Some people choose not to use insurance as a payment source to avoid having a diagnosis on their permanent medical record, to ensure even greater confidentiality, and to have the choice over how often and how many sessions they need.
-In the event you choose not to use your insurance coverage, you can choose to meet with whichever therapist you are most comfortable with.
+Insurance companies do require that the service is medically necessary, and a diagnostic assessment must be on record.
+An LPCC will be able to perform the diagnostic assessment during your initial visit.
+Insurance does not cover marital/couples therapy, but does cover family therapy when conditions within the family exacerbate the mental health condition.
+To avoid having this on record, or to determine the number of sessions, some choose not to use insurance.
+If not using insurance, meet with the therapist of your choice.